Sedition Caucus: Scholars

 Scholars have also used the term when analyzing the objections of these Republicans as a norm-breaking political phenomenon.
 Political scientist Sarah Binder noted that the majority of Sedition Caucus members come from very red districts, while Republicans in swing districts mostly voted against the objection.
 Binder also noted a divide between Senate Republican leadership, which overwhelmingly voted against the objection, and House Republican leadership, which overwhelmingly voted in favor of it, arguing that House Minority Leader Kevin McCarthy "led the Sedition Caucus" and attracted Republican votes to object.

 Political scientist Hans Noel said he believed the Sedition Caucus and their "progenitors" come from a common strain of racism, comparing their beliefs to Barack Obama citizenship conspiracy theories, Shelby County v.
 Holder, poll taxes, literacy tests, and white primaries.
 Michael Latner, a political scientist with the Union of Concerned Scientists, argued that the Sedition Caucus showed the need for legislation aimed at curbing political power, such as the For the People Act and a renewal of the Voting Rights Act of 1965, as well as additional political parties and different voting systems.

 Effect on political donations

-The outcry on the part of the public in reaction to the objecting votes influenced donors' willingness to fund those Republican candidates who became associated with the Sedition Caucus.
+The public outcry reduced some donors' willingness to fund Republican candidates associated with the Sedition Caucus.

 On January 11, several major corporations pulled political funding for candidates who objected to Biden's victory.

-However, according to a Citizens for Responsibility and Ethics in Washington (CREW) report in June 2021, many of the corporations that had stopped donations after January 11 resumed them later in the year, with Toyota giving more than double that of the second-highest donor, Cubic Corporation.
+By June, however, many of these corporations had resumed donations, according to a report by Citizens for Responsibility and Ethics in Washington (CREW).
+The most generous of these was Toyota, which gave more than double that of the second-highest donor, Cubic Corporation.

-On January 21, The Lincoln Project, a conservative but anti-Trump political action committee, announced it would begin targeting the Sedition Caucus in advertisements.
+On January 21, The Lincoln Project, a conservative anti-Trump political action committee, announced it would run ads against Sedition Caucus members.